Lookin' Through the Windows: Production

 Lookin' Through the Windows marks the beginning of lead singer Michael's vocal change, from the boy soprano who fronted the Jackson 5's early hits, to the tenor who would later become a successful solo artist.
 Though he could still reach his famed high notes, his voice was filling out, allowing him to also reach lower registers.

 Most of the album tracks were recorded in late 1971 and intended to be on an album for their hit single at the time, "Sugar Daddy".
-Lookin' Through the Windows was the second-to-last Jackson 5 album to include any songs written by the Corporation (Berry Gordy, Freddie Perren, Deke Richards and Fonce Mizell).
+Lookin' Through the Windows was the penultimate Jackson 5 album to include any songs written by the Corporation (Berry Gordy, Freddie Perren, Deke Richards and Fonce Mizell).
 The album spawned two hit singles "Little Bitty Pretty One" and "Lookin' Through The Windows".
 The album peaked at No. 7 on Billboard 200 album chart.
 In Europe the album cut "Doctor, My Eyes" was a Top 10 hit.
 Two months after the album was released, Jermaine had his first solo album.

 The album was arranged by James Anthony Carmichael, John Bahler, the Corporation, Eddie Munson, H.B.
 Barnum, Arthur G. Wright and Gene Page.